Fred Maas: Civic activities in San Diego

-Over the past 20 years, Fred Maas has been involved with numerous civic activities in San Diego, CA, including currently serving as the Chairman of the Board of the Centre City Development Corporation (CCDC), which oversees all redevelopment activities for the 1500 acre of downtown San Diego.
-Maas also served as the interim CEO until 2010.
-In addition, he currently serves on the Joint Powers Authority for North Embarcadero Visionary Plan, was the member of the City of San Diego's Task Force for the Location of a Permanent Homeless Shelter and the Mayor's task force for the Expansion of the San Diego Convention Center, and chaired the Candidate Selection Committee for the Redevelopment of the San Diego Civic Center and City Hall.
+Over the past 20 years, Maas has been involved with numerous civic activities in San Diego, CA, including chairman of the Centre City Development Corporation (CCDC), which oversees all redevelopment activities for the 1500 acre of downtown San Diego.
+Maas w as the interim CEO until 2010.
+In addition, he is on the Joint Powers Authority for North Embarcadero Visionary Plan, was the member of the City of San Diego's Task Force for the Location of a Permanent Homeless Shelter and the Mayor's task force for the Expansion of the San Diego Convention Center, and chaired the Candidate Selection Committee for the Redevelopment of the San Diego Civic Center and City Hall.

 Additionally, Maas sits on two non-profit boards: CleanTech San Diego, which promotes and fosters the development of sustainable businesses and practices in San Diego and Tijuana, and MOVE SAN DIEGO, which promotes transit alternatives in the region (formerly the San Diego Coalition for Transportation Choices, formed with the San Diego Chapter of the Sierra Club).

-Other civic activities

-Admitted to the District of Columbia Bar in 1983, Maas served on the Litigation Advisory Board of the Washington Legal Foundation and the Board of Zoning Appeals for the Village of Roslyn, New York.
-In addition, Maas served on the Board of Advisors of the Center for Public Policy for B'nai B'rith International.

-Developer for the PGA TOUR, Inc.

-For 10 years, Maas worked as a principal in the firm Potomac Sports Properties, Inc., which developed residential and resort communities involving the PGA TOUR, Inc., including the Tournament Players Club ("TPC") at Avenel, TPC at Cheval, TPC at Virginia Beach and the Four Seasons Hualalai.

-During the 1980s, Fred Maas also led the real estate consulting practice for the National Strategies and Marketing Group (NS&MG), a firm that specialized in public affairs, grassroots lobbying, strategic planning, community relations and crisis management.
-NS&MG represented the PGA TOUR, Inc. on federal regulatory, legislative and tax matters and oversaw marketing efforts for the TPC at Avenel.